Why alternative normal?

-I have my wonderful boy to thank for the gradually expanding portfolio you’ll find here.
+I have my wonderful boy to thank for the gradually expanding portfolio here.
 When I started work on the first piece, he came and sat beside me.
-He said nothing and wasn’t always really watching me but I’d not seen him sit so quietly content in a long time – so I kept going and he kept joining me.
+He said nothing and wasn’t always really watching me but I’d not seen him sit so quietly content in a long time – so I kept creating and he kept joining me.
 On several occasions he even led me to my desk and quietly urged me to start drawing.

 Being the fantastically fickle boy that he is; he got bored of me after a while.
 But I’ll be forever in his debt for pushing me just long enough for the passion to take hold again.